-The central ESR team has developed a standard reporting suite to enable organisations to report against the gender pay gap requirements.
+The ESR system has a standard reporting suite to enable organisations to report against the gender pay gap requirements.
 The calculations used are as follows:

-• Ordinary pay- Mean pay gap%
+Ordinary pay- Mean pay gap%

 The mean pay gap is the % difference between the mean (average) hourly rate for males and average hourly rate for females.